Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Optimal I M planning through POMDPs

 An MDP policy ($\pi:S\rightarrow A$) prescribes an action as a function of the current state.
 The main goal of an MDP is the identification of the optimal policy $\pi^*(s)$ which maximizes the value function $V^*(s)$.
 There exist efficient algorithms that compute the optimal policy using the principles of dynamic programming and invoking Bellman's equation.
-Both value and policy iteration algorithms can be easily implemented and solved to find the optimal policy $\pi^*(s)$ \citep{DecisionMakBook_Kochenderfer}.
-While the state of the component in an MDP is known at each time step, imperfect observations are normally obtained in real situations, e.g. noise in the sensor of a robot, measurement uncertainty of an inspection, etc.
+Both value and policy iteration algorithms can be implemented to identify the optimal policy $\pi^*(s)$ \citep{DecisionMakBook_Kochenderfer}.
+While the state of the component in an MDP is known at each time step, imperfect observations are usually obtained in real situations, e.g. noise in the sensor of a robot, measurement uncertainty of an inspection, etc.

 POMDPs are a generalization of MDPs in which the states are perceived by the agent through imperfect observations.
 The POMDP becomes a 7-tuple $\langle S, A, O, T, Z, R, \gamma\rangle$.
 While the dynamics of the environment are the same as for an MDP, an agent collects an observation $o\in O$ in the state $s'\in S$ with emission probability $Z(o,s',a)=P(o|s',a)$, after an action $a\in A$ is taken.
 Figure \ref{FIG:pomdpgraph} shows the dynamic decision network of a POMDP, which is built based on a parametric model.
-A deterioration rate POMDP can be equally represented if one replaces the time-invariant parameters $\boldsymbol{\theta}$ by a deterioration rate variable $T$.
+A deterioration rate POMDP can be equally represented if one replaces the time-invariant parameters $\boldsymbol{\theta}$ by a deterioration rate variable $\tau$.

 Since an agent is uncertain about the current state, the decisions should in principle be planned based on the full history of observations $o_1:o_t$, up to the current decision step $t$.
 Instead, a belief state $b(s)$ is tracked to plan the decisions.
 A belief state $b(s)$ is a probability distribution over states and it is updated as a function of the transition $T(s',a,s)$ and collected observation $Z(o,s',a)$: